jackolney/clustr/README.md

 ### clustr

-A place to store scripts for automating [CascadeDashboard](https://github.com/jackolney/CascadeDashboard) using the MRC cluster.
+A place to store scripts for automating access to the DIDE cluster.

-Relies heavily on [Rich's](https://github.com/richfitz) [didewin](https://github.com/dide-tools/didewin) tools!
+Works as a wrapper around [Rich's](https://github.com/richfitz) great [didewin](https://github.com/dide-tools/didewin) tools!

 This is really for internal use and will not be that useful to anyone else.